Baby Pekin Ducklings for sale

 History: Unlike many other species and breeds, we know exactly when and how Pekins came to the US.
 They were first imported to Long Island, New York, from China in 1873.
 For a short time they were known as "Long Island Ducks."

 Colors: The Pekin is white, but with a tinge of yellow.
 They yellow is more pronounced in the under-feathers.
 The bill and legs are bright orange-yellow.
 Many stereotype drawings and images of ducks are probably based on the Pekin.

-Status: American Livestock Breeds Conservancy Conservation Status: The Pekin is the most common breed of duck in the United States.
+Livestock Conservancy Status: Not applicable as the Pekin is the most common breed of duck in the United States.

 Body Type: The Pekin has quite an upright stance as their legs are set far back on their bodies, making them have a pronounced waddle when walking.
 They are good swimmers but may need a ramp to get in and out of the water.

 Standard Weights: Old Male 10 lbs, Old Female 9 lbs, Young Male 9 lbs, Young Female 8 lbs